Aday Mara: Professional career

 Mara was loaned to CB Peñas Huesca of LEB Oro at the start of the 2021–2022 season due to a roster shortage at the club.
 He averaged 2.7 points, 3.8 rebounds, and 0.7 blocks over six games.
 Mara was then assigned to Anagan Olivar of Liga EBA, the Spanish fourth division, where he averaged 10.8 points, 7.2 rebounds, 1.4 assists, and 1.8 blocks per game.

-Mara made his Liga ACB debut with Zaragoza on October 16, 2022.

-Mara took part in the Basketball Without Borders camp during the 2023 NBA All-Star weekend in Salt Lake City, Utah.
+Mara made his Liga ACB debut with Zaragoza on October 16, 2022, chipping in eight points, four rebounds, one assist and one block.
+He also took part in the Basketball Without Borders camp during the 2023 NBA All-Star weekend in Salt Lake City, Utah.